yewin-mm/mysql-docker-container/README.md

 * here, --name is your continer name and you can give as you want.
 * -p mapping container port
 * --network is to run our app under our custom define network which is in first step.
+You can also use --net and it's same.
 * -v or --volume is to connect our created volume which is in above step and give directory of the volumn which volume directory is inside docker as I mentioned in above docker will control that volume.
 Path is inside container and you can give as your want.
 * -e option is ENVIRONMENT variable which is to define, root password, user, password, database, etc. (if you create user with MYSQL_USER environment, you need to give permission)
 * --restart need to add policy, there are 4 policy, `no` (default, if no set), `on-failure`, `always`, `unless-stopped`.